-Contact insurance companies where your relative had other types of policies and ask if he had a life insurance policy there.
+Reach out to insurance companies where your relative had other types of policies and ask if he or she had a life insurance policy there.

-You can also contact each insurance company in the state where the policy likely was issued, but that could be hundreds of companies.
+You can also contact each insurance company in the state where the policy likely was issued.
+The problem is that could be hundreds of companies.
 The state’s insurance department will have a list of insurers that are licensed to do business there.
-Find your state insurance department contact information.

-A growing number of states have created online policy finders to help beneficiaries.
-So far they include:
+A growing number of states have created online policy finders to help beneficiaries, including:

-If the search turns up the policy and you are named the beneficiary, then the insurer will contact you directly.
+If the search turns up the policy and you’re the beneficiary, the insurer will contact you directly.
 If a policy is found but you’re not the beneficiary, the insurer will try to contact the beneficiary.